eevleevs/hashequal/README.md

 # hashequal
-A Python module to run simple interactive notebooks
+a Python module to run simple interactive notebooks
-It modifies the calling script annotating the results of the operations marked with #=
+it modifies the calling script annotating the results of the operations marked with #=

 ## instructions